krishna5737/MastreeAssignment/README.md

     Note: Intenet should be enabled as code uses jquery and bootstrap cdn

 # P3: Climb Stairs:
-    1. Pseudo code is written for the problem with proper explnation
+    1. Pseudo code is written for the problem with proper explanation

 For any issue/doubt please wrote to author : krishna.5737@gmail.com